electrified/rc2014-ym2151/README.md

 RC40 bus OPM FM Sound card.

 ## Features
-FM Operator Type M (OPM)
+- FM Operator Type M (OPM)
-4 operators
+- 4 operators
-8 algorithms
+- 8 algorithms
-8 notes
+- 8 notes
-Stereo output
+- Stereo output

 ## History
 The YM2151 tone generator and accompanying YM3012 stereo DAC have been used in several computer systems.
 Most notably the Sharp X68000 and Yamaha's CX5M MSX computer, along with a number of arcade boards.
-More recently the retro inspired Commander X16 is also planning to use one.
+More recently the retro inspired Commander X16 currently has one in it's design.

 Yamaha's DX21, DX27 and DX100 synthesisers used a derivative IC which is very similar.

+## What music files can be played back?
+- YM2151 VGM files (using vgmplayer)
+- Sharp X68000 MDX files (using mdxplay https://github.com/electrified/mdxplay-rc2014)

 ## Bill Of Materials
 Download the latest Documentation zip from the releases section.
 This contains a HTML iBOM in the BOM folder.